Anshikarajyadav/CS322M-230102111/riscv_single/riscv_single/README.md

 WARNING: riscvsingle.sv:337: $readmemh(riscvtest.txt): Not enough words in the file for the requested range [0:63].
 This indicates the test program is smaller than the memory array – this is expected behavior.

-Compilation Issues
-Refer to the Makefile and Icarus Verilog output messages for troubleshooting compilation issues.